 Sure, doctors are important.
+They save lives.

 It’s the Certified Nursing Assistants, however, that are the invisible force that keeps the hospital running smoothly.

 It’s one of those jobs you do for one reason, and one reason only—

 To help people.
 And we’re going to help you get there.